 Floods remain the biggest disaster risk, worsened by de-forestation, urbanization, population growth and climate change.
 They were responsible for 6.8 million deaths in the 20th century, affecting at least 2,821,895,005 people between 1980 and 2009.
 Another 61 million were affected by earthquakes in that time.
 You’d expect us to be investing heavily in the science of risk reduction and harm minimization, wouldn’t you?

 And then there’s what all those first responders should do when they get there.
 They want to do more good than harm, but we can’t take it for granted that experience alone is enough.
 I’ve blogged before on the controversy of psychological care after trauma, a typical example of how much more we have to learn about helping people in crisis.

 But the scientists and international agencies gathered together at Evidence Aid meetings agree that we’re falling far short on the science needed for disaster response.
 Responders don’t have easy access to reliable enough information, and we aren’t getting adequate overviews of what primary studies are needed.
 How best to respond to mass casualty events is only “an emerging area” of science.
 A major workload also faces another organization, the Collaboration for Environmental Evidence.

-Finding and building on systematic reviews in the area of disaster preparedness and response is Evidence Aid’s mission.
+Finding and building on systematic reviews and meta-analyses in the area of disaster preparedness and response is Evidence Aid’s mission.
 Last week, Claire Allen and Bonnix Kayabu from Evidence Aid presented the results of their priority-setting exercise at the international meeting of the Cochrane Collaboration in Quebec.
 The director, Professor Mike Clarke, held down the fort in Belfast.